david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 Week 4 [IN PROGRESS]
 --------------------------------

-added spatiotemporal plots ;
+added spatiotemporal plots ; changed to ADK ionisation from PPT ionisation to avoid DomainError issues

+- Run old code again and compare (spatiotemporal, energy....)
+WAS IT ALWAYS BAD???

 - work on powerpoint
 - start testing Josina's COMSOl data
 	DOES NOT SEEM TO ACCEPT z<0 ???

-- start investigating different beam focus values (propz)
+- start investigating different beam focus values (propz) beam focus position can now be plotted!

-- CHANGE IONISATION??!!!
-	ADK instead of PPT? [adk seems to be quasistatic limit of PPT?]
-		-> does not seem to make a big difference?
-BUT potentially fixes blow-up?

 - for next round of pressure scans: